|

 (1875-1940).
 The young pair were married July 27, 1939.
 The following year

-David was serving in France where she would become a Prisoner of war for
+David was serving in France where she would become a prisoner of war for

 five years.
 Will would give birth to a son who would die in his crib at